 A solution to port vulnerability is to protect them with your firewall.
 If a port is blocked by a firewall, outsiders can’t get access to it, so many useful port checkers are online tools.
-If a port checker on a website isn’t able to see the ports on your computer, then the firewall is protecting them well.
+If a port checker or port scanner on a website isn’t able to see the ports on your computer, then the firewall is protecting them well.

 |Port Checker||Linux||Windows||Mac OS||Online|